Welcome to the Podcast Book Club

 • Pilots created as part of the event must be new, not previously published work on any podcasting site.

-• Any writing, recording or editing for your pilot must be completed between April 7th and May 5th, during the Jam period.
+• All writing, recording and editing for your pilot must be completed between March 30th - April 27th, during the Jam period.

 • Scripts can be any length, but we recommend no longer than 10-15 minutes due to the time constraints.